shima3/hat/FORMAL.md

 ## Functions

 (defineCPS $f\ M$) defines a function named $f$ as $M$ where $f$ is a sequence of characters and $M$ is a hat expression.
+A function name is a sequence of characters which must starts with an uppercase letter (A, B, ..., Z), and can contain letters and digits (0, 1, ..., 9).
 For example, the following two definitions are used for the boolean values True and False:
 ```
 (defineCPS True ^(x y . return) return x)